robertyoung2/robertyoung2.github.io/_teaching/2020-autumn-teaching-3.md

 * Core OOP concepts as implemented in Python (classes, instances, inheritance, multiple inheritance, encapsulation, polymorphism and methods).
 * Implementation of software systems that incorporate these concepts.
-* Develop code in a Jupyter Notebook.
+* Developing code in a Jupyter Notebook.
 * Debugging of object-orientated programs to find errors.